andraskindler/quickscroll/README.md

 Including in your app
 =====================

-FastTrack is available as an Android Library Project.
+QuickScroll is available as an Android Library Project.
 In Eclipse, you can include it by referencing as a library project.

 Other notices
 =============